Maietskyi/JavaScript-Project-sept-2024/README.md

 The interface automatically adapts to different screen sizes (mobile devices, tablets, and desktops)

 ## Project composition
-- index.html  - the main file to run the program
+- index.html  - the file to run the program
 - css:
     - style-desktop.css
     - style-table.css